PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 A sentiment analysis using Twitter Sentiment revealed a 67% positive score on August 3rd, 2011.

-The blog Anorak reported that Jake was an avid online chess player and lived on Yell island in the Shetlands.
+The blog Anorak reported that Jake Davis is an avid online chess player and lived on Yell Island in the Shetlands prior to his arrest.
 On the “Free Topiary” Facebook page, a Facebook user named Kelly Smith posted that Jake suffered from agoraphobia after a family member died when he was a young teenager.

 Forbes Blog – Alleged LulzSec Frontman ‘Topiary’ Released On Bail